Business Headshots – The Studio That Comes to You!

 For larger offices I can quote a day rate based on photographing between 6-8 people per hour.

 To get a quote for your Business Headshots call 07552 990080 or use the contact form at the bottom of this page.

 You can tailor portrait sessions to fit your needs.
 I can consult on everything from lighting style and background colour to dress code and make up.
 I can shoot portraits to match pre-existing ones on your website print media if you need a top up of an existing body of work.

-Some Tips for great Business Portraits.
+Some Tips for great Business Headshots.

 To get the most value out of your portrait it is important you are absolutely happy with it.
 A good photographer will always strive to get the best from every sitter, but there are still things you can do to make sure your photo is the best it can be.

 A good night’s sleep is the best first step to a great portrait.
 Tired faces can look puffy.
 This is the sort of thing a photographer won’t pick up on if they haven’t met you before, but will be obvious to you later.
 If you do arrive at the office tired, try to schedule your photograph for the afternoon, that can help.